'How Haaland will add new dimension to Man City'

 My first reaction when I heard that Manchester City had agreed to sign Erling Haaland was just 'wow!'

-What a brilliant bit of business the deal will be, and what an unbelievable signing he will be.
+What a brilliant bit of business the deal is, and what an unbelievable signing he will be.

 I don't want to say he is the missing piece in their team, because City have been excellent for the past couple of seasons anyway while mostly doing without a recognised striker, but he will add a whole new dimension to their play.